Union Square NYC Guide

-It is one of the best dining areas in Manhattan, with something for every palate and budget.
-Gramercy is a very wealthy and residential area, with deliberately little commerce, as well as the famous Gramercy Park, where only a few elite have the elusive key.
+Union Square (my hood!), the Flatiron District and NoMad (North of Madison Square Park) all have a mix of residence and business tenants.
+Additionally, colleges such as NYU, The New School and FIT dominate the area, making it very fun and lively.
+It is one of the best dining and nightlife areas in Manhattan, with something for every palate and budget and offers fabulous hotels of all kinds.
+Gramercy is a very wealthy and residential area, with deliberately little commerce, as well as the famous Gramercy Park, where only the elite few have the elusive key.

-Things to Do
+Things to Do Union Square, Flatiron, NoMad

 Flatiron Building (175 5th Ave, 22nd/23rd) – beautiful building and icon that has appeared in countless movie and television productions and on more postcards than perhaps any other modern building.